School Board Meetings

 There are two ways the public may address the School Board at a meeting about issues that are not on the agenda:

-- Open Forum – Before the meeting is called to order, members of the public may sign up to speak during the Open Forum period.
-Up to seven people are allowed to speak for up to two minutes each during this portion of the meeting.
+- Open Forum – A member of the public may sign up 30 minutes before a board meeting begins to speak during the Open Forum portion of the meeting.
+Up to seven people will be allowed to speak for up to two minutes each.

-- Special Communication Request – Members of the public may submit a written request to the secretary to the School Board no less than five days before the meeting at which they wish to speak.
-People who submit this written request are given five minutes to make their comments.
-If more than one person wishes to speak on the same topic, a maximum of 15 minutes is permitted for the topic.
+- Special Communication Request – A member of the public may submit a written request (Procedure 204.8.3P, Special Communication Request) to the administrative assistant to the School Board no less than five working days before the board meeting at which they wish to speak.
+This request and any related information will be shared with the board before the meeting.
+Individuals or groups who submit this written request are given five minutes to make their comments.
+Special Communications Requests on the same topic will be limited to the first three requests per meeting.

 School Board response to public comments